Liver Failure: Causes, Symptoms and Treatment

 - Certain diseases, including Budd-Chiari syndrome and Wilson’s disease

-Acute liver failure is considered a medical emergency.
-Patients suffering from acute liver failure are monitored in our state-of-the-art intensive care units.
+Acute liver failure is a medical emergency, and UChicago Medicine has state-of-the-art intensive care units for monitoring patients with this condition.
 Treatment will depend on the cause of your underlying liver failure.
-Medications may help treat hepatitis, acetaminophen overdoses, poisonings and other causes.
-If treatment is not effective, you or your loved one will be evaluated for a possible liver transplant.
+Medications may help treat viral hepatitis, autoimmune hepatitis, acetaminophen overdoses, poisonings and other causes.
+If treatment is not effective, our liver specialists will evaluate you for a possible liver transplant.

-Acute-on-chronic liver failure: Sometimes people with chronic liver failure who are clinically stable suddenly develop rapid progression of the liver failure.
-There are various causes for the rapid worsening of the liver function, including an infection, drinking some alcohol despite having a cirrhotic liver or ingesting medications that may unexpectedly harm the liver.
+Sometimes people with chronic liver failure who are clinically stable suddenly develop rapid progression of the disease.
+This is called acute-on-chronic liver failure.
+This may be caused by an infection, drinking alcohol despite having a cirrhotic liver or taking medications that may unexpectedly harm the liver.

 - Inflammation: Increased activity of the immune system in the liver, leading to swelling of the liver